rljacobson/tardis/README.md

 The first solution trades time for space; the second trades space for time.
 It's not clear what the performance profile of #3 is.
 It's possible we could squeeze it into the no-ops.
-The bytes controlling the LEDs are pre- computed and incur no runtime overhead.
+The bytes controlling the LEDs are pre-computed and incur no runtime overhead.

 ### Performance of `readMatrix`